stronnag/mwptools/docs/manual/docs/mwp-windows-msys.md

 * Bluetooth in general may be unreliable, in some part due to the difficulty in consistently enumerating BT devices.
 * BLE is not available
 * Terrain Analysis and Line of Sight Analysis is only available "off-line"
 * In the event that mwp should crash, it may leave behind some spawned applications, for example one of more of `fl2ltm`, `blackbox_decode`, `espeak`, `voice`, `bproxy`, `gmproxy`, `gdbus`.
-In particular, mwp may not restart if an `gdbus` orphaned remains.
-In such cases, the user is advised to clean up using the Task Manager.
+In particular, mwp may not restart if a `gdbus` orphaned remains.
+In such cases, the user is advised to clean up using the Windows Task Manager.

 ## Data Locations